flot/flot/docs/navigate.md

 **touchMode** a string specifies the pan mode of touch pan.
 The accepted values is the sams as **mode** option.
 Default: 'manual'

+**propagateOriginTouch** set true to allow the propagation of origin touch events (e.g. 'touchstart') that is already handled for pan or pinch.

 Example API usage:
 ```js